You have come to the right place. This is the absolute best hostels in Osaka, Japan, guide.

 This really is a great option for all traveller types from solo travellers to families.

-Unlike many hostels in Osaka, Hana has a fully-fitted kitchen so you can happily rustle up a meal.
+In Osaka, Hana Hostel, unlike many hostels, has a fully-fitted kitchen so you can happily rustle up a meal.

 Head downstairs to enjoy the sake bar and chat to the staff.
 Or chill in one of the two lounges – there are sofas and a TV, how very western!